TanStack/form/README.md

     - `instance` is the latest version of the field instance (the same instance that is returned from `useField`)
     - [See below](#validation) for more information on field validation
     - Form level validation is also available.
 [See `useForm`](#useform)
+  - `filterValue: (value, instance) => newValue`
+    - The `filterValue` function is used to manipulate new values before they are set via `field.setValue` and `instance.setFieldValue`.
+    - This is useful for restricting fields to specific values, eg. min/max, length, regex replacement, disallowing invalid values (as opposed to warning about them), among limitless others.
   - `validatePristine: Bool`
     - If you want validation to run when instance.isDirty is false, you can set the `validatePristine` option to `true`